 Since joining the School of Art and Art History at the University of Denver in 1986, I have worked to build and maintain our thriving BA and MA degree programs in Art History and Museum Studies.
 I teach a variety of classes in European Art History from the 18th century through the present, including World Art, The Goddess in Art, 19th Century Art, and Dada and Surrealism.
 Recent seminars include An Italian Odyssey, a review of 18th and 19th century British artists and the influence of their travels to Italy, as well as other topical seminars on British Victorian and Pre-Raphaelite artists.
 For our Museum Studies program, my History of Collections class traces the history of collections from the Renaissance to the present, addressing the interconnections between artists, patrons, dealers, art markets, provenance, connoisseurship, and the historical development of museums and private collections.
 My Art and the History of Science class focuses on works of art that stem from three major categories: Art and the Natural World; Art and the Human Body; and Art and the Human Mind.
-I also teach a Foundations of Art class, Artists on Film, which investigates representations of artists in popular films and documentaries and evaluates the myths versus the realities of their lives and art.
+I also teach a Common Curriculum class, Artists on Film, which investigates representations of artists in popular films and documentaries and evaluates the myths versus the realities of their lives and art.
 In 2008, I launched a new Advanced Seminar, Harry Potter and Esotericism, which explores how J.K.
 Rowling adapts in her novels the esoteric traditions of magic, witchcraft, alchemy, herbals, and divination and the visual images that these hermetic paths have generated.
-Also, for Undergraduates I team-teach with Professor Eleanor McNees (English and Assoc.
-Dean) two linked classes, ARTH 2618 and ASEM 2518 on Art and Literature connected to the cities of Rome, Florence and Venice.
+Also, for Undergraduates I team-teach with Professor Eleanor McNees (English) two linked classes, ARTH 2618 and ASEM 2518 on Art and Literature connected to the cities of Rome, Florence and Venice.
 Students can take both classes in the fall and travel to those cities after Fall Quarter ends.

 Professor, European Modern Art